(Click on photos for larger size)

 Munch was one of the pioneer expressionists who studied and worked in Germany.
 So the original name of those paintings was in fact “Der Schrei” and not “Skriet“, which was the translation into Norwegian.
 Munch seems to have been fairly obsessed by the motive of the Scream, and it is indeed very stark and powerful.
 Munch is the one expressionist that I can admire, even though I find the most ‘expressionist’ of his works a bit too much for me.
 We can obviously still be impressed by those skillfully painted works.
 They certainly are powerful.

-Edvard Munch is the one of the expressionists I can claim that I generally like, and in several paintings he seems to be clearly inspired by Vlaminck and Dérain who are considered as fauvistes and who are some of my favorite painters from the beginning of the 20th century.
+Edvard Munch is the one of the expressionists I can claim that I generally like, and in several paintings he seems to be clearly inspired by Vlaminck and Dérain who are considered as fauvistes and who are some of my favorite painters among the post-impressionists.

 Quote from “The Fountain”